Coexistence of eMBB+ and mMTC+ in Uplink Cell-Free Massive MIMO Networks: Power Control Design

 \section{Power Control Design}

-At this point, we can formulate the following optimization, in which constraint $C1$ limits the transmit powers, constraint $C2$ ensures that all devices have throughputs above a QoS threshold, whereas constraint $C3$ guarantees a minimum SINR for mMTC+ packet decoding (otherwise, too many decoding errors might occur, leading to possible communication failure): with $R_d^{\textrm{mMTC+}}(\mathcal{P}) = \frac{\tau_u}{\tau_c} \frac{B}{N} \log_2(1 + \rho_d(\mathcal{P}))$, where $1/N$ is the cost of the proposed spreading, i.e., using the PN sequences requires $N$-fold more samples (in time and/or frequency).
+At this point, we can formulate the following optimization, in which $C1$ and $C2$ constrain the transmit powers, $C3$ ensures all devices have rates above a certain QoS threshold, whereas $C4$ guarantees a minimum SINR for a reliable mMTC+ packet decoding (otherwise, too many decoding errors might occur, leading to possible communication failure): with $R_d^{\textrm{mMTC+}}(\mathcal{P}) = \frac{\tau_u}{\tau_c} \frac{B}{N} \log_2(1 + \rho_d(\mathcal{P}))$, where $1/N$ is the cost of the proposed spreading, i.e., using the PN sequences requires $N$-fold more (time/frequency) samples. { Thus, unlike SINRs, the ``penalized'' mMTC+ rates will decrease with $N$.}

-Equivalently, the problem defined in \eqref{eq:22} can be translated into the following standard epigraph form \cite[(4.11)]{Boy04}:
+Equivalently, the problem defined in \eqref{eq:20} can be translated into the following standard epigraph form \cite[(4.11)]{Boy04}:

 which can be cast as a quasi-linear problem \cite{Ngo17}.
-The proof is two-fold: (i) constraints $C1$ and $C3$ are linear by definition; (ii) $C2$ and $C4$ can also be written as linear constraints thanks to the monotonically increasing nature of the logarithm.
+The proof is two-fold: (i) $C1$, $C2$, and $C4$ are linear by definition; (ii) $C3$ and $C5$ can also be written as linear constraints thanks to the monotonically increasing nature of the logarithm.

-As a result, the global optimum of problem \eqref{eq:23} can feasibly be found by using a bisection search and solving a sequence of linear feasibility problems \cite[Algorithm~4.1]{Boy04}.
+As a result, the global optimum of problem \eqref{eq:21} can feasibly be found by using a bisection search and solving a sequence of linear feasibility problems \cite[Algorithm~4.1]{Boy04}. { In line with the CF goal, this power control method will contribute to terminals having uniformly good QoS over the entire service area.}